roblanf/phypapers/README_mpa.md

       - Choose `is greater or equal to` for the operator.
       - In the right box, click the `fx` and paste this into the text box: `formatDateTime(addDays(utcNow(), -1), 'yyyy-MM-dd')`

-OK, now we have our list of new things, and we can go ahead and post to Bluesky.
+This keeps only the papers in the RSS feed that have been added to it in the last 24 hours, which stops us double posting (the feed will always have 100 items, but not all of them will necessarily be new each day).

-### 4. Figure out how frequently we should post
+### 5. Figure out how frequently we should post

 Let's aim to post everything we've got within 23 hours.